trangdata/tpot-fss-ms/manuscript.md

 Our simulation design produces a reasonable distribution of the functional features in all subsets, of which proportions are shown in Table [S1].
 According to Eq. {@eq:p_subset}, the earlier the subset, the more functional features it has.
-Therefore, our first aim is to determine how well TPOT-DS can identify the first subset 1 that contains the largest number of informative features.
+Therefore, our first aim is to determine how well TPOT-DS can identify the first subset ($S_1$) that contains the largest number of informative features.
-In 100 replications, TPOT-DS correctly selects subset 1 in the resulting pipeline 75 times (Fig. {@fig:simDS}), with an average cross-validated accuracy on the training set of 0.73 and holdout accuracy of 0.69.
+In 100 replications, TPOT-DS correctly selects subset $S_1$ in 75 resulting pipelines (Fig. {@fig:simDS}), with an average cross-validated accuracy on the training set of 0.73 and holdout accuracy of 0.69.
 Without DS, the standard TPOT and tuned XGBoost models respectively report a cross-validated accuracy of [0.661] and 0.533, and holdout accuracy of [0.565] and 0.575.

 ![TPOT-DS's holdout accuracy in simulated data with selected subset.
 Number of pipeline inclusions of each subset in 100 replications is displayed above the boxplots.
 Subset *s1* is the most frequent to be included in the final pipeline and yields the best prediction accuracy in the holdout set.](images/sim_100.svg){#fig:simDS width="100%"}